ocean-eddy-cpt/gcm-filters/docs/basic_filtering.rst

     %time da_filtered_computed = da_filtered_lazy.compute()

-Here we got a very modest speedup because our example data are not big enough to really see a big performance benefit here.
+Here we got only a very modest speedup because our example data are too small.
+For bigger data, the performance benefit will be more evident.